afiore/website/blog/2020-11-02-acls-in-tapir.md

 ---
-title: "Type driven REST API endpoints using Scala and Tapir"
+title: "Type driven API development using Scala and Tapir"
 author: Andrea Fiore
 authorURL: http://twitter.com/afiore
 ---

-In a previous post, I have discussed at length _why_ in order to grow a mature API driven product, we also need a mechanism to keep API documentation and implementations in sync.
+In a previous post, I have discussed at length _why_, in order to grow a mature API driven product, we need a mechanism to keep API documentation and implementations in sync.
 It’s now time for me to illustrate _how_ such a mechanism might look like in the backend; so let's get our hands dirty and write some code!

-In this post, I will use Tapir - an excellent open source library maintained by Softwaremill - to demonstrate how such a _code first_ approach can be implemented in a Scala codebase.
+In this post, I will use [Tapir](https://tapir-scala.readthedocs.io/) - an excellent open source library by [Softwaremill](https://softwaremill.com/) - to demonstrate a _[code first](https://swagger.io/blog/api-design/design-first-or-code-first-api-development/)_ approach to API development in Scala.

 The plan is to work our way through building a couple of REST endpoints for managing Kafka ACLs.
 For the sake of simplicity, we will only be creating and listing ACL rules; which is only a subset of all the operations we would need for a complete API.
 Also, we will deliberately gloss over the actual persistence of the ACL rules into an actual datastore
 (e.g. Zookeeper or similar), and we will simply store them in-memory.
-Similarly, while I will briefly cover how Tapir can handle authentication and authorisation, for simplicitly I will leave this unimplemented in most of my code samples.
+Similarly, I will briefly cover how Tapir can handle authentication and authorisation, but for simplicity I will leave this unimplemented in most of my code samples.

 ### Modelling our API entities

 Kafka ACLs (Access control lists) are a built-in authorisation mechanism whereby administrators can control access to a cluster’s data.
 In a nutshell, a Kafka _ACL binding_ comprises of the following key attributes:

 - A _resource_ on which to perform some sort of operation
 - The _operation_ itself (which varies, depending on the resource)